jwodder/txtble/README.rst

     tbl.border = False

 ``border=True``
-   Whether to draw a border around the edge of the table
+   Whether to draw a border around the edge of the table.  ``border`` may optionally be set to a ``BorderStyle`` instance to set the characters used for drawing the border around the edge of the table.

+``border_style=ASCII_BORDERS``
+   Sets the default characters used for drawing all of the table's borders & rules.
+The border style can be overridden for individual borders by setting their respective options (``border``, ``column_border``, etc.).
+See "`BorderStyle <borderstyle_>`_" below for more information.

 ``column_border=True``
-   Whether to draw a vertical rule between individual columns
+   Whether to draw a vertical rule between individual columns.
+   ``column_border`` may optionally be set to a ``BorderStyle`` instance to set the characters used for drawing the vertical rules between columns.

 ``columns=None``
    An optional positive integer.
 When set, show exactly the given number of